KL-Turner/Gheres-ManuscriptTBD/README.md

  * Clone (git clone https://github.com/KL-Turner/Gheres-Manuscript.git) or manually download the entire contents of the Gheres-Manuscript repository.
  * Add contents to your Matlab filepath by putting it in the MATLAB folder or by putting it in the documents folder and running in the Matlab command window:
     * Windows: addpath(genpath('C:\Users\YourProfileName\Documents\Gheres-Manuscript'))
-    * macOS (Unix): addpath(genpath('/Users/YourProfileName/Documents/Gheres-Manuscript')) - Note; the GUI is not yet fully optimized for cross-platform functionality.
+    * macOS (Unix): addpath(genpath('/Users/YourProfileName/Documents/Gheres-Manuscript')) - Note: the GUI is not yet fully optimized for cross-platform functionality.
 It is fully functional, does not display as cleanly in macOS.
+This will be updated soon.
  * Change Matlab working directory to data location.
  * Run GT_MainScript.m, which can be ran independently or called as a function with no inputs.

+ You will notice that every Matlab function has a "GT_" prefix, this is to prevent possible file conflicts for identically named files.

 # Running the function